š Collection of Data Analytics Tutorials for R & Python

 .
 It covers checking model assumptions with diagnostic plots and interpreting key statistics.
 It also demonstrates visualizing regression results withggplot2

-.Introduction to text analysis in R: The tutorial introduces text analysis in R using
+.Intro to text analysis in R: The tutorial introduces text analysis in R using

 tidyverse